kubermatic/docs/content/kubermatic/v2.12/operation/control-plane/increase-service-pod-cidr/_index.en.md

 This might cause a downtime of the cluster DNS & communication to the API server
 {{% /notice %}}

-Kubermatic will always create a Service with a static ClusterIP for the DNS service(`kube-system/kube-dns`).
+KKP will always create a Service with a static ClusterIP for the DNS service(`kube-system/kube-dns`).
 The ClusterIP will always be the 10th of the network.
 Example: Give the service CIDR: `10.10.10.0/24`, the Service for the DNS will have the ClusterIP `10.10.10.10`.